If you're a new visitor to Banff National Park, you may find the selection of…

 According to Graeme Pole, author of Classic Hikes in the Canadian Rockies, “25 species of algae have been identified here and this may be the largest travertine drape in the Rockies.”
 In the winter this wall is popular with ice climbers.

-The trail to the Ink Pots
+The hike to the Ink Pots

-You can see the trail continuing from the Ink Pots northwest along Johnston Creek.
 Two backpacking trips can be done from here.
-One takes you to Mystic Pass and Mystic Lake though mostly in the trees.
+One takes you to Mystic Pass and Mystic Lake though it’s mostly in the trees.
 The other one goes via the Johnston Creek Valley to Pulsatilla Pass and Baker Lake – though it is challenging and requires three to four days.

 What are the Ink Pots?